-Diminished value claims can be a difficult process.
-But if your car is worth significantly less after an accident, even after it has been restored to original condition, then filing a claim for the car’s diminished value could compensate for the significant financial loss in value.
+Filing a diminished value claim can be a difficult process.
+But if your vehicle is worth significantly less after an accident, even after it has been restored to original condition, then filing a claim for the car’s diminished value could compensate for the significant financial loss in value.

 Are insurance companies required to pay a diminished value claim?

-If the other driver is at-fault in your accident and has insurance, then you should be entitled to a diminished value claim.
-However, it’s primarily up to you to prove your car’s diminished value, and the insurance company will only pay the claim if you can do so effectively.
+If the other driver is at fault in your accident and has auto insurance, then you should be entitled to a diminished value claim.
+However, it is primarily up to you to prove your car’s diminished value and the insurer will only pay the claim if you can do so effectively.
 It is also important to note that state regulations vary and each state will handle claims differently.
 Michigan drivers should be aware that diminished claims laws are handled differently in their state compared to every other state.

 How long does it take to settle a diminished value claim?

 Diminished value claims often take longer than standard auto claims to resolve.
 Due to the complexity of these kinds of claims, they can often take weeks or even months to finalize.
-In select cases, you may even need to hire a lawyer as an intermediary with the insurance company to get the best results, which can extend the process further.
+In select cases, you may even need to hire a lawyer as an intermediary with the insurance company to get the best results, which can further extend the process.